TritonDataCenter/rfd/rfd/0036/README.md

 The following understanding of those objects is used throughout:

-- An organization is a collection of users and projects.
+- An organization is a collection of users and projects
-- Any number of organizations can be defined.
+- Any number of organizations can be defined
-- A user must be a member of one or more organizations.
+- A user must be a member of one or more organizations
-- A user is always a member of their personal organization.
+- A user is always a member of their personal organization
-- An organization may have any number of users and projects.
+- An organization may have any number of users and projects
-- A project must be a member of one organization.
+- A project must be a member of one organization
-- A project may have any number of users.
+- A project may have any number of users

-The model for this is GitHub's organizations, users, and repositories.
+The model for this is GitHub's [organizations, users, and repositories](https://help.github.com/categories/setting-up-and-managing-organizations-and-teams/).
 Projects (similar to GitHub's repositories) are further defined below and throughout this document.

 We will expand the following diagram with additional components as we introduce them: